 Condoms are one of the elements that usually appear floating in abundance in the sewers of England.
 Drop them in the trash, not in the toilet; this contributes to the environment, hygiene and pipes.

 Although they seem harmless, they are not.
-They have the virtue of accumulating on the walls of the drains and then completely obstructing them.
+These tend to accumulate on the walls of the drains and then completely obstructing them.